johnston9/MS3-Shot-Caller/README.md

 4. Lighthouse gave me an accessibility note for the select dropdown trigger on the Add Message page and the Edit Message page for not having a label.
-There is a label seen for select itself so in using Materialize I am aware this issue will occur..
+There is a label seen for select itself so in using Materialize I am aware this issue will occur.
    See Add Message page below for more on that issue.

 5. Lighthouse gave me a Best Practices report for SameSite cookie for the Image page and the Latest Updates page and the Department messages pages if they contained images.
 This was because I was using Cloudinary to get the images.
-The SameSite cookie will be addressed at a further stage if the site is to develope further.
+The SameSite cookie will be addressed at a further stage if the site is to develop further.
    See Image page below for more on that issue.